NathanKr/rsc-fetch-dynamic-data-playground/README.md

 ```

 <h2>loading.tsx</h2>
-in Home page directory
-called by next.js framework as long as PostsCount did not finished
+This file is placed in the Home page directory.
+It is called by the Next.js framework as long as <code>PostsCount</code> has not finished loading

 ```ts
 const Loading: FC = () => {